 Goals.
 It’s a simple word but it carries many different associations for different people.
-Some goals are realistic, some are ambitious, some are fictitious, and some are anywhere in between and setting sales goals can resonate more with one of these aspects, or sit right in the middle.
+Some goals are realistic, some are ambitious, some are fictitious, and some are somewhere in between.
+Setting sales goals can resonate more with one of these aspects, or sit right in the middle.
 Isn’t it nice to have a goal that might be a little too ambitious, but you’re able to hit it?
 That is arguably one of the best feelings to get.

-If your sales reps only have a single goal – reaching their quota – your business is missing out on many growth opportunities.
+If your sales reps only have a single goal to reach for their quota, your business is missing out on many growth opportunities.
 That’s because they will only need to obtain the already obtainable.
 There is no struggle, determination, or fight to achieve more.
 In this guide, we’re covering 7 steps to setting smarter sales goals so you can scale your business to new heights.

 1. Keep it S.M.A.R.T.